32blit/32blit-sdk/docs/pico.md

 * ‡ - makes a best-effort attempt to play any `SQUARE` waveforms (single-channel)
 * § - 362K main RAM, 64K D3 RAM, 127K DTCMRAM, 30K ITCMRAM
 * ¶ - setting `ALLOW_HIRES=0` allocates a doubled buffered 120x120 16bit framebuffer (56.25k) and disables the hires screen mode.

+# Troubleshooting

+## fatal error: tusb.h: No such file or directory

+You forgot to `git submodule update --init` in your local copy of `pico-sdk`.